Salvation: The Romans Road

 sola fide

-The Lutheran scholar Theodore Engelder (1865–1949) and the Reformed theologian Emil Brunner (1889–1966) only listed the "five solas" in their current form in the twentieth century.
+American scholar Theodore Engelder (1865–1949) and Swiss theologian Emil Brunner (1889–1966) only listed the "five solas" in their current form in the twentieth century.
 However, they based the concept on a lesson from the German reformer Philipp Melanchthon (1497–1560), a companion to Martin Luther (1497–1560): "Only by grace do we justify and only by faith are we justified" (Latin: Sola gratia justificamus et sola fide justificamur).
-Luther and the French theologian John Calvin (1509–1564) taught a similar formula, shaping the course of Christian theology ever since the Protestant Reformation (1517–1648).
+Luther and the French theologian John Calvin (1509–1564) taught a similar formula, which has shaped the course of Christian theology ever since the Protestant Reformation (1517–1648).

 Justification: Making Us Right

 The verb justify means "to prove something just, right, or reasonable."
-This legal term refers to when a courtroom judge issues a verdict of "not guilty" about the defendant.
+This legal term refers to when a courtroom judge issues a verdict of "not guilty" in favor of the defendant.
 However, this does not mean the defendant is innocent of wrongdoing, so rulings never include this word.
 In context, the judge merely ruled that the accuser did not meet the "reasonable doubt" standard of evidence (first-century Jewish courts did not have prosecutors).
-Lutheran and Reformed theologians call this forensic justification because God, the highest judge of the most eminent courtroom, declares us "not guilty" based on Jesus' atonement for our sins.
+Lutheran and Reformed theologians refer to this as forensic justification, because God, the highest judge in the most eminent courtroom, declares us "not guilty" based on Jesus' atonement for our sins.
 The word "forensic" applies to the knowledge and method of justification.
-Therefore, the Lord saves us by faith; that is, trust in the effectiveness of Jesus to keep us in God's heavenly court.
+Therefore, the Lord saves us by faith; that is, trusting in the effectiveness of Jesus to keep us in God's heavenly court.
 This efficacy derives from Christ's death on the cross, removing the death penalty we deserve for our crimes against divinity.

-Consequently, any righteousness before God is granted to us because Jesus endured our punishments and suffered for us (see Isa.
-53; Acts 8:26-35)—the doctrine of imputed righteousness (see 2 Cor.
+Consequently, any righteousness before God is granted to us because Jesus endured our punishments and suffered for us (Isa.
+53; Acts 8:26–35)—the doctrine of imputed righteousness (2 Cor.
 5:21).
 However, we must not confuse God crediting as righteous with obtaining or being infused with God's virtue, which is elusive to us.
-The founding Methodist theologian John Wesley (1703–1791) believed that God both imputes and imparts righteousness to us, meaning that he not only deems us proper with him but also transforms our minds to think adversely about sin (see Jer.
-31:33-34; Rom.
+The founding Methodist theologian John Wesley (1703–1791) believed that God both imputes and imparts righteousness to us, meaning that he not only deems us proper with him but also transforms our minds to think adversely about sin (Jer.
+31:33–34; Rom.
 12:2; 2 Cor.
 3:18).
-When God justifies us, we are reborn "from above" through the Holy Spirit's breathing his life into us (see John 3:3, 7; 1 Pet.
+When God justifies us, we are reborn "from above" through the Holy Spirit's breathing his life into us (John 3:3, 7; 1 Pet.
 1:23).
 Through the prophet Ezekiel, God declared:

-Old and New Testaments say no one is righteous in God's sight, not one person on earth (see Ps.
-14:1-3; 53:1-3; Rom.
-3:9-11).
-The legal framework of justification begins with the Law of Moses, which God will use to judge all humankind on the last day from his bēma (G968, "judgment seat"), similar to "the bench" in a modern courtroom (see Rom.
+Old and New Testaments declare that no one is righteous in God's sight, not even one person on earth (Ps.
+14:1–3, 53:1–3; Rom.
+3:9–11).
+The legal framework of justification begins with the Law of Moses, which God will use to judge all humankind on the last day from his bēma (G968, "judgment seat"), similar to "the bench" in a modern courtroom (Rom.
 14:10; 2 Cor.
 5:10).
-However, Paul informs us, "Christ redeemed us from the curse of the Law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole' [Deut.
-21:23]" (Gal 3:13).
+However, Paul informs us, "Christ redeemed us from the curse of the Law by becoming a curse for us, for it is written: 'Cursed is everyone who is hung on a pole'" (Gal 3:13; cf. Deut.
+21:23).
 We meet God's intent for the Law of Moses by trusting in Jesus for our salvation.

 Sanctification: Making Us Holy